httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 interpreted as described in [RFC2119].

-# The "aesgcm128" HTTP Content Encoding {#aesgcm128}
+# The "aesgcm" HTTP Content Encoding {#aesgcm}

-The "aesgcm128" HTTP content-coding indicates that a payload has been encrypted using Advanced Encryption Standard (AES) in Galois/Counter Mode (GCM) as identified as AEAD_AES_128_GCM in [RFC5116], Section 5.1.
+The "aesgcm" HTTP content-coding indicates that a payload has been encrypted using Advanced Encryption Standard (AES) in Galois/Counter Mode (GCM) as identified as AEAD_AES_128_GCM in [RFC5116], Section 5.1.
 The AEAD_AES_128_GCM algorithm uses a 128 bit content encryption key.